timescale/docs/timescaledb/overview/core-concepts/hypertables-and-chunks.md

 <img class="main-content__illustration" src="https://assets.iobeam.com/images/docs/illustration-hypertable-chunk.svg" alt="hypertable and chunks"/>

-### Partitioning in Hypertables with Chunks
+## Partitioning in Hypertables with Chunks

 Chunks are created by partitioning a hypertable's data into one (or potentially multiple) dimensions.
 All hypertables are partitioned by the values belonging to a time column, which may be in timestamp, date, or various integer forms.
-If the time partitioning interval is one day, for example, then rows with timestamps that belong to the same day are colocated within the same chunk, while rows belonging to different days belong to different chunks.
+If the time partitioning interval is one day, for example, then rows with timestamps that belong to the same day are co-located within the same chunk, while rows belonging to different days belong to different chunks.

 TimescaleDB creates these chunks automatically as rows are inserted into the